 Teleflora, a flower delivery company, sponsors the week and gives out the containers to any member who wants to participate.
 Billie Gurule, who's worked at Bloomfield Florists for 14 years, is a Teleflora board member and decided it was time for her own company to get involved.

 "We'll probably do this every year, or at least as long as I'm here" Gurule said, noting that this was the first year Bloomfield Florists had participated.

-Bloomfield Florists was fortunate enough to have all
+Bloomfield Florists was fortunate enough to have all of its supplies donated.

 While florists who participate don't have to give the arrangements to people in hospitals, employees at Bloomfield Florists thought the building needed the extra touch of color.